zaucker/agrammon/Advent2020/shitty-program.md

     }
 }
 ```

 Note that the parameter `$technical-file` is marked as optional by the trailing `?` and that the usage message thus also marks this parameter as optional by enclosing it in `[  ]`.

+The usage message also shows the command line calls for
+- running the model in batch mode from the command line (`run`),
+- showing the simulation flow by `dump`ing the model structur,
+- generation of the model documentation (`latex`),
+- and for creation of user accounts for the web application.

 #### sub web()